 Once FINRA processes the New Organization SAA Form and creates the SAA account, a confirmation email will be sent to the Authorized Signatory who signed the form and to the SAA.
 The new SAA will receive two emails: one with his/her user ID and one with the temporary password.
 Both emails will have a link to the FINRA Entitlement web page.

 Replace/Update Your SAA

-- Note that IA firms that have access to the FINRA Entitlement Program and need to replace their SAA but have not yet filed their initial Form ADV must use the New Organization SAA Form to replace or update their SAA.
+NOTE: IA firms that have access to the FINRA Entitlement Program and need to replace their SAA, but have not yet filed their initial Form ADV, must complete the New Organization SAA Form to replace or update their SAA.

 - For Broker-Dealers, the authorized signatory is the Chief Compliance Officer (CCO) or authorized officer (or other authorized person) listed on Schedule A of the firm’s current Form BD or listed in the FINRA Contact System (FCS).